-All foreign travelers need Tibet Permits to enter and travel Tibet.
-In 2010, Tibet had stopped issuing Tibet Permits to Norwegian travelers but now the ban has been lifted in 2018.
-Norwegian travelers are now able to travel Tibet in 2018 as travelers from any other countries.
+All foreign travelers need Tibet Permits to travel to Tibet.
+In 2010, the authorities topped issuing Tibet Permits to Norwegian travelers.
+The ban has finally been lifted in 2018.
+Norwegian travelers are now able to travel to Tibet in 2018 as travelers from any other countries.
 Contact our Lhasa local tour agency for more details on how to travel from Norway to Tibet!

 Highlighted Tibet Permits News for Travelers from the country of Norway